elwlwlwk/GeneSeq2Taxonomy/README.md

 - Pick frequency order by magnitude at band pass filtered data.
 I wiped up data around 2/3 pi and 0 pi.
 And pick frequences order by it's magnitude.

 Result: Accuracy about 80% classifing Archaea and Bacteria.
-But between Archaea, Bacteria and Protozoa, accuracy falls around 65%.
+But classifying Archaea, Bacteria and Protozoa, accuracy falls around 65%.

 - Pick magnitude at random frequency and pick best classifier.